 Select the boot mode of the image.
 Valid values: BIOS and UEFI.

-The boot mode specifies how the system disk is started during the creation of an ECS instance.
-We recommend that you use the same boot mode as the boot mode of the image file.
-A boot mode inconsistency may cause the ECS instance created from the custom image to fail to start.
+The boot mode specifies how the system disk is started when an ECS instance is created.
+We recommend that you select the same boot mode as the boot mode of the image file.
+Otherwise, the ECS instance created from the custom image may fail to start.

 Image Format